anchit-nishant/ResumeQnA/README.md

 **Why the different ID formats?**

-You'll notice `REASONING_ENGINE_ID` is a full path while `AGENTSPACE_APP_ID` is a simple string.
+You'll notice `AGENT_ENGINE_ID` is a full path while `AGENTSPACE_APP_ID` is a simple string.
 This is not an error!
 It's because they are two different kinds of resources managed by two different Google Cloud APIs, and each API requires a specific format:

-*   **Reasoning Engine:** Managed by the Vertex AI SDK, which uses the full resource path.
+*   **Agent Engine:** Managed by the Vertex AI SDK, which uses the full resource path.
 *   **Agentspace App:** Managed by the Discovery Engine REST API, which builds its request URL using the simple App ID.

 The scripts handle this difference correctly.
 Just make sure to copy the IDs in the format specified below.

 **Where to find these values:**

-*   `REASONING_ENGINE_ID`: Run `python deploy.py --create`.
+*   `AGENT_ENGINE_ID`: Run `python deploy.py --create`.
 The script will print the full resource name (e.g., `projects/.../reasoningEngines/12345...`). **Copy only the final numerical part** into your `.env` file.
 *   `AGENTSPACE_APP_ID`: This is the **simple ID** for your "Agent App" container.
 In the Google Cloud Console, navigate to **Vertex AI -> Agents -> Agentspace**.
 Select your agent application.
 The ID is the last part of the URL in your browser (e.g., `.../engines/your-agentspace-app-id`).
 Copy only that final part.
 *   `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET`: These come from the OAuth 2.0 Client ID you must create in the Google Cloud Console under **APIs & Services -> Credentials**.
 Ensure it is configured as a "Web application."